Meeting the minimum expectations below protects U-M and your personal data.

 - If iOS alerts you about an "Untrusted App Developer," click "Don't Trust" on the alert and immediately uninstall the application.

-Do not unlock or otherwise bypass security features that prevent you from changing your operating system or downloading unauthorized software.
-(This hacking process is often called "jailbreaking.")
-You may do this only if it is required for your university work.
+Do not make unauthorized modifications to iOS, or bypass security features that prevent you from changing your operating system or downloading unauthorized software.
+This process, often called "jailbreaking," exposes your device to compromise.
+See Apple's warning about the dangers of unauthorized modification of iOS.

 Additional Best Practices

-Consider these additional options for enhanced security for your device and the data maintained on or accessed from it.
+Consider these additional options for enhanced security and privacy for your device and the data maintained on or accessed from it.

 - Turn off GPS/Location Services for apps where you do not need it (under Privacy settings).